mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/map.rst

 layerById
 ----------
-Searches for a MapQuery layer by it's Mapbender id.
+Searches for a MapQuery layer by its Mapbender id.
 Returns the layer or null if not found.

 scales
 ----------